 How Do I Fire My Car Accident Lawyer and Can I Change Lawyers?

 In the chaos after a serious car accident, people sometimes make mistakes and hire the wrong lawyer.
 This realization usually dawns on the client two or three weeks after the crash when they still have not spoken to their injury lawyer and the lawyers assistant keeps telling the client everything is fine.
-If your lawyer has not laid out a detailed game plan in the first meeting and established short and long term goals, it is time to get a better car accident lawyer.
+If your lawyer has not laid out a detailed game plan in the first meeting and established short and long term goals, it is time to get a better car accident attorney in Atlanta.

 1) How Easy is it to Fire a Car Accident Lawyer and Will I Owe Them Money?

 Unless there are already offers on the table from the other driver’s insurance company, it is very easy to fire a car accident or wrongful death lawyer.
 They will not present you with a bill and you are entitled to your complete file.
 If another lawyer takes over, they will have to pay off any attorney’s lien that the original lawyer takes out but this does not come out of your pocket.